AndyMc629/machine-theory-of-mind/README.md

 - Google Colab

 ## Repository Structure
-There are a few pieces
+There are a few pieces to this project so the repo will be structured

 ## Workflow
 Will use a worklflow and set up like that suggested [here](https://zerowithdot.com/colab-github-workflow/).